Scubber/macOS-Dotfiles/README.md

 ### What are dotfiles?

 In computing, dotfiles (files that begin with a `.`) are commonly used for storing user preferences or preserving the state of a utility.
-The `install.sh` script will deploy all or parts of my base macOS workstation configuration.
+The `install.sh` script will deploy all or parts of my base macOS workstation configuration based on user input.

 ### Installation